Learn How to Deal with a Milk Allergy in your Baby

 6. If you see blood in the stool it’s a strong sign of a milk allergy.
 If you can, save that diaper and bring it with you to the doctor.
 Having the diaper will help.
 (With blood in the stool I mean a few dots or a red line.
 Anytime you see blood in the stool, call your doctor.)

 7. If your child was tested and has a milk protein allergy many insurance companies will cover the cost for the special formula.
-If they don’t pay for the whole cost, they may pay a percent.
+If they don’t pay for the whole cost, they may pay a percentage.
 This is not a formula you can buy at the local drug store.
 The formula has to be prescribed.
 If your insurance doesn’t want to cover it have your doctor write a letter as to why this is so important.
 That sometimes helps.

 8. Try not to be too hard on yourself.
 As new mothers, we all try our best and that’s all we can do.
 It’s disappointing when you have a plan for you and your baby and it doesn’t work out.
 This is key.
 Remember this.
 You’re doing your best I know it.

 9. Milk allergy is common among infants and toddlers.
 It affects about 2.5 percent of those under 3 years old.

 10. Many children outgrow this allergy.
 By age 1 to 1 ½ years old 50% of children will outgrow a milk allergy.
 By age 3-5 years old 80% of children outgrow it.

 11. Talk to other parents that have gone through it to help with support.
 Feel free to comment below or write to me.
 I’d be happy to talk to you.

 It’s hard to see your baby suffering.
 The stages when you are waiting for trial and error to figure everything out is the worst.
 Find comfort in knowing you are not alone and you will get through it.
 Babies are resilient and will be ok.
 Hope these tips on dealing with a milk allergy help you.
 Good Luck Momma!